RICK PYCH, STRATEGIC ADVISOR/PAST PRESIDENT & CEO

 Rick Pych is entering his 27th season with Spurs Sports & Entertainment.
 After serving the past 11 years as the helm of SS&E, he is transitioning into a strategic advisory role as part of an overall succession plan.

-Now in his 24th season, Rick leads business operations for all five sports franchises owned and operated by Spurs Sports & Entertainment which include the San Antonio Spurs (NBA), the San Antonio Rampage (AHL Hockey), the San Antonio Stars (WNBA), the Austin Spurs (NBA Development League), and San Antonio FC (USL Soccer) as well as all operations of the AT&T Center and Toyota Field.
-He was named the Spurs Chief Financial Officer in 1993 and promoted to Executive Vice President in 2000, President of Business Operations in 2008 and President and Co-CEO in 2016.
+As President & CEO Pych led the business operations for all four sports franchises owned and operated by Spurs Sports & Entertainment which includes the San Antonio Spurs (NBA), the San Antonio Rampage (AHL Hockey), the Austin Spurs (NBA G League), and San Antonio FC (USL Championship) as well as the operations of the AT&T Center and Toyota Field.
+He also oversaw all corporate business and new initiatives on behalf of the organization and its ownership group.

-In 1995, Rick led the creation of a development, financial and operating study for a new multi-purpose arena that eventually led to the new home for the Spurs, the AT&T Center.
-He was named the Chief Development Officer of the AT&T Center in 1999 where he successfully led the County Referendum Campaign which provided public funding to build the AT&T Center and again in a second referendum that provided funds for additional improvements to the AT&T Center.
+In 1995 Pych started a development, financial and operating study for a new multi-purpose arena that eventually led to the new home for the Spurs, the AT&T Center.
+He was named the chief development officer for the AT&T Center in 1999 and oversaw a successful county referendum campaign that provided public funding to build the AT&T Center.
+In 2008, he led a second referendum that provided funds for additional improvements to the AT&T Center.
 Pych directed all aspects of the AT&T Center development projects as well as the 2015 renovation.